-Black Cohosh can easily reach 6 - 8 ft. in one season and adds great height and texture to the shade garden.
+Black cohosh can easily reach 6–8 feet in one season and adds texture as well as height to the shade garden.
 The dense, deeply cut foliage gives rise to even taller stalks of bottle-brush white flowers in late summer or fall.
-USDA Hardiness Zones 3 - 9
+Enjoy them throughout USDA zones 3–9.

 06 of 10

-Delicate Bleeding Hearts are work horses in the garden and they welcome the relief of shade.
-The common variety Dicentra spectabilis can be ephemeral in hot areas.
-The fringed varieties will repeat bloom throughout the summer.
-Dicentra cucullaria, Dutchman's breeches, is another spring charmer with white blossoms resembling pantaloons.
-USDA Hardiness Zones 2 - 9
+Delicate bleeding hearts are workhorses in the garden, and they welcome the relief of shade.
+The common variety, Dicentra spectabilis, can be ephemeral in hot areas.
+The fringed varieties will bloom repeatedly throughout the summer.
+Dutchman's breeches (Dicentra cucullaria) is another spring charmer and has white blossoms resembling pantaloons.
+Bleeding hearts thrive in USDA zones 2–9.

 07 of 10

 Epimedium is often dismissed as a slow-growing ground cover, but these plants deserve more respect.
 The spring-blooming flowers come out in clusters, and the foliage, which starts out almost lime green, changes to a rich red in the fall.
 They'll tolerate full sun to full shade and even the dry shade under trees.
 Plant them in USDA zones 5–9.

 Primulas are one of the first flowers to bloom in spring.
 Even their name tells you they are a spring flower, as it comes from Medieval Latin, meaning "little first one."
 Primulas can handle some sun in the spring, but after things warm-up, they'll require at least partial shade.
 They also have a preference for moist but well-drained soil.
 Their colors are usually vibrant, and sometimes they can be even bicolored.
 Grow them in USDA zones 3–9.Continue to 9 of 10 below.